Everything You Need to Know About the U.S. Citizenship Test

 Disability Accommodations

 The U.S. government is required by law to provide accommodations or modifications for applicants who have physical or mental impairments that make it difficult or impossible to complete the naturalization process.
-If you have need of accommodations, your attorney should include your needs in the space provided for that purpose on Form N-400, Application for Naturalization.
+If you need of accommodations, your attorney should include your needs in the space provided for that purpose on Form N-400, Application for Naturalization.

-What if You Fail the Citizenship Test?
+What Happens If You Fail the U.S. Citizenship Test?

 If you fail the U.S. citizenship test, it’s not over.
 You have two chances to take each test (English and civics).
 If you fail one part and not the other, you don’t have to take both tests over again.
 You’ll be retested on the part of the test you failed within 60 to 90 days from your initial interview date.